vbotka/ansible-apache/docs/source/guide.rst

 Tags
 ====

 The tags provide very useful tool to run selected tasks of the role.
-To see what tags are available list the tags of the role with the below command
+The below command lists the available tags

 .. code-block:: yaml
    :emphasize-lines: 1